HaykHSS/helmChartsApp/readme.md

 Steps to replicate the environment on your machine

-1. Install docker and minikube
+1. Install docker, minikube and kubectl on your machine

-2. Start minikube and enable ingress addon
+2. Start minikube (minikube start)  and enable ingress addon (minikube addons enable ingress)

-3. Create frontend, backend and management namespaces in cluster
+3. Create frontend, backend and management namespaces in cluster (kubectl create namespace "namespace-name")

 4. Install helm